ignite/cli/docs/docs/guide/04-nameservice/00-tutorial.md

-In the Cosmos SDK, [messages](https://docs.cosmos.network/main/building-modules/messages-and-queries.html#messages) are bjects that are contained in transactions to trigger state transitions.
+In the Cosmos SDK, [messages](https://docs.cosmos.network/main/building-modules/messages-and-queries.html#messages) are objects that are contained in transactions to trigger state transitions.
 Each Cosmos SDK module defines a list of messages and how to handle them.

 You must create [messages for the nameservice module](./02-messages.md) that support this functionality: